wp-plugins/dynamic-featured-image/readme.txt

 == Upgrade Notice ==
 = 2.0.2 =
-Minor css fix, issue #18
+This version has some minor css fix.
+Issue #18 in github.

 = 2.0.1 =
 This version has just some graphics change to make it more attractive.
 Please clear the cache after update.